Cellarity/drugreflector/README.md

 3. Download model checkpoints from Zenodo:
    - **DOI: 10.5281/zenodo.16912445**
    - Download all checkpoint files and place them in the `checkpoints/` directory
    - The checkpoints directory is empty in the git repository - you must download the models separately

+4. (optional, for reproducing published results): Download transition signatures.
+These are scanpy AnnData objects containing v-scores for cell stat transitions in normal hematopoiesis, and between healthy and diseased B-ALL and breast cancer tissue.
+They can be input to DrugReflector to prioritize compounds, as done in the publication cited below.
+    - **DOI: 10.5281/zenodo.16921906**

 ## Model Checkpoints

 The trained model checkpoints are available on Zenodo at DOI **10.5281/zenodo.16912445**.